Arab cuisine: Iftar

+This is often followed by a soup, often lentil soup, but also chicken soup, oat soup, or potato soup.
+Freekeh is also common.

-The third course is the main dish, usually eaten after an interval, when Maghreb prayer is conducted.
+The third course is the main dish, usually eaten after the Maghreb prayer is conducted.
 The main dish is mostly similar to what is served in lunch year-round, except that cold drinks are served.
+A particularly popular drink during Ramadan is Vimto.

 Suhur

 Suhur is the meal eaten just before dawn, when fasting must begin.
 It is eaten to help the person make it through the day with enough energy until dusk.

 Sweets

 In addition to the two meals eaten during Ramadan (one for dinner and one for Suhur before dawn), sweets are consumed much more than usual during the month of Ramadan; sweets and fresh fruits are served between these two meals.
 Although most sweets are made all year-round such as kanafeh, baklava, and basbousa, some are made especially for Ramadan, such as qatayef.

 Arab hospitality

 Essential to any cooking in the Arab world is the concept of hospitality and generosity.
 Meals are generally large family affairs, with much sharing and a great deal of warmth over the dinner table.
 Formal dinners and celebrations generally involve large quantities of lamb, and every occasion entails large quantities of Arabic coffee or Arabic tea.